alb3rtuk/columnist/README.md

 ### Usage

-The gem provides a mixin that can be included in your scripts.
+The gem provides a mixin that can be included in your script as follows:

 ```ruby
 require 'columnist'